amadevstudio/ascenditbot/README.md

 View help and rest of the commands with
 `docker compose run migrator --help`

-Don't forget to own the project.
+Don't forget to own the project if necessary.